oneananda/C_Sharp_Examples/Advanced_SOLID_Patterns_Implementation/Interface_Segregation_Principle/README.md

 Both the implementations are not at all required, which is violating ISP

+### Before Refactoring

+Fat Interface: The IPlugin interface includes methods for initialization, data handling, rendering, and logging.
+Implementation Issues: Each plugin class (DataPlugin, RenderPlugin) must implement all methods of the IPlugin interface, even if they are not relevant.
+This results in methods like Render and Log throwing NotImplementedException in DataPlugin, and LoadData and SaveData throwing NotImplementedException in RenderPlugin.

+### After Refactoring

+Segregated Interfaces: The IPlugin interface is now split into multiple specific interfaces (IDataPlugin, IRenderPlugin, ILogPlugin).
+Implementation Benefits: Each plugin class (DataPlugin, RenderPlugin, LogPlugin) only implements the methods relevant to its functionality.
+This adheres to the Interface Segregation Principle, resulting in cleaner and more maintainable code without unnecessary methods.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.